dignajar/ansible-discovery/README.md

 ## How this works ?
 The Ansible server has a web server and each client has a curl who make a request to the web server every day.
 The server generate a JSON file for each request from clients.
-The server execute the `generate-host.py` and this script generate the host list for Ansible.

 JSON file for the hostname `client01`
 ```